Functional Nutrition: Tips to Find a Great Health Coach

 There are now several different methods for getting into the functional nutrition field.
 Unlike traditional nutritionists, functional nutrition is not something learned in public institutions.
 Rather, several private certifications exist that operate on a similar functional nutrition framework.

-Ideally, you will want to find someone who has been certified by an institution who has an established record of GETTING RESULTS with people.
+Ideally, you will want to find someone who has been certified by an institution and has an established record of GETTING RESULTS with people.

-People can try to sell you things all day, but results speak for themselves.
+People can try to sell you things all day, but the results speak for themselves.
 You should be able to find a health coach that gets results using their methods.
-Oftentimes, those who get the results will display them on their website or social media page on a regular basis.
+Oftentimes, those who get the results will display them on their website or social media page regularly.

-I can’t emphasize this enough, be wary of those that make claims without showing the results to back it up!
+I can’t emphasize this enough, be wary of those who make claims without showing the results to back it up!

 Experience and Expertise